Khon Kaen to Khon Kaen

-On the way north from Khon Kaen we will stop to meet the urban monkeys that live in Kumphawapi's town center and then visit a weaving village to see the long complicated process of making indigo mut-mee fabric.
-Then it's off to the excellent Ban Chiang National Museum which holds a treasure trove of pottery, jewelry, and tools.
-The ancient Ban Chiang civilization dates back to 3600 BC and began working bronze about 2000 BC (before any other location in East Asia) but it's the iconic burnt ochre swirl pottery that has brought fame to this quiet corner of Isan.
-It was so important to them that people were laid to rest with pots and we'll see this at the burial ground excavation pit where pottery and skeletons lie in situ.
+On the way north from Khon Kaen we will stop to meet the urban monkeys that live in Kumphawapi’s town center and then visit a weaving village to see the long complicated process of making indigo mut-mee fabric.
+Then it’s off to the excellent Ban Chiang National Museum which holds a treasure trove of pottery, jewelry, and tools.
+The ancient Ban Chiang civilization began working bronze around 2000 BC (long before any other known location in East Asia) but it’s the iconic burnt ochre swirl pottery that has brought fame to this quiet corner of Isan.
+It was so important to them that people were laid to rest with pots and we’ll see this at the burial ground excavation pit where pottery and skeletons lie in situ.

 Modern pottery is done not only in the same style, but using essentially the same methods and we’ll visit a village where locals turn out large hand-made pots without a potter’s wheel.
 We’ll also see how sticky rice baskets are woven, and on the return journey to Khon Kaen make a final stop at a shrine full of tens of thousands of elephant statues.

 If our itinerary doesn’t fit your exact needs and desires, please let us know.
 With advance notice we can usually modify things.

 Prices valid until April 2022.

 All sightseeing and activities as specified in the itinerary with English-speaking local guides, entrance fees, transportation in an air-conditioned vehicle, hotel transfers, snacks and cold water in the vehicle, accident insurance, taxes, and pre-departure travel consultation.